 I played the Agile Self-assessment game with two teams in a session at the Retrospectives Facilitators Gathering 2017 and discussed the game with several attendees.
 Below are the ideas that came up for playing the game and for improving it.

 Playing the Agile Self-assessment Game

-A first suggestion that came up was to use Diana Larson’s circles and soup as a playground for the game.
+A first suggestion that came up was to use Diana Larsen’s circles and soup as a playground for the game.
 Players can put a card in one of the circles “team controls”, “team influences”, or “soup”, depending on how they feel that a team can deal or cannot deal with the practice mentioned on the card.

 A dimension that builds on top of that is using a matrix of circles and soup and self-assessment of how well practices are working out.
 One team played this format where attendees self-assessed a team that they are working with by selecting practice cards and placing them in this matrix.
-This triggered several discussion, like why they felt that improving practices was within or outside the control of the team, what could be done to gain influence or control, and what could be done to improve the practice.
+This triggered several discussions, like why they felt that improving practices was within or outside the control of the team, what could be done to gain influence or control, and what could be done to improve the practice.